Best Areas to Live in Swindon Old Town, Wichelstowe, Shaw and more

 Old Town is the historic heart of Swindon, with independent shops, restaurants, and a distinct character.
 It generally scores well for income, employment, and education.
 Some areas have higher crime rates – check specific roads and recent data.
 Popular with young professionals and families who want a walkable, village-like feel.

-Competitive for school catchments – Liden Primary, Red Oaks Primary, and Commonweal School for secondary.
+East Swindon.
+Strong school catchments – Liden Primary, Dorcan Academy.
 Green spaces and family-oriented communities.
 Expect strong demand for properties in catchment areas.

 Wichelstowe